| Commonly

 How many photos should I send?

-to have more than one photo so for a good idea of how the
+merrier!
+It's better to have more than one photo to get a

 return